vitwit/cada/docs/integration.md

 }```

-4. Initialize the `availblob` Keeper and Relayer
+4. Initialize the `avail-da-module` Keeper and Relayer

-Within the `NewSimApp` method, the constructor for the app, initialize the availblob components.
+Within the `NewSimApp` method, the constructor for the app, initialize the avail-da module components.

 ```sh
     func NewSimApp(